Aakash Repeater Courses

-Class 10 Science Chapter 3 notes are revision notes on the Class 10 NCERT chapter: metal and non-metal.
+Class 10 Science Metals and Non Metals play a very important role in CBSE board and competitive exams like JEE, NEET, etc. It becomes difficult for students to learn all the concepts in one reading from the NCERT book So, our NCERT notes are revision notes on the Class 10 NCERT chapter: metal and non-metal.
 Careers360 provides CBSE Class 10 notes for other subjects as well.
-The Class 10 metal and non-metal revision notes are provided to revise all the important concepts given in Chapter 3.
-CBSE Notes for Class 10 Science Chapter 3 are short ideas on metals and non-metals with an explanation of each topic, reaction, and formula.
-The derivations in the NCERT chapters are not included in the NCERT notes for Class 10 Science chapter 3.
+The Class 10 metal and non-metal revision notes are provided to revise all the important concepts given in Metals and non-metal.
 Students can utilise the Class 10 science chapter 3 CBSE notes for revision of major concepts while preparing for the CBSE Class 10 exam.
-The revision notes for metals and non-metals can be downloaded, and the Class 10 NCERT notes PDF can be used offline.
 CBSE notes for Class 10 are helpful for CBSE board exam preparation.

 Lustre: Metals are shining in nature.